 Who makes the call?

 For each of your events, you need to determine one person that is in charge of making the call on cancelation, postpone or relocate an event (having already established alternative locations).
-This is mainly due to weather issues but can be because of construction, an incident in the area.
+This is mainly due to weather issues, but can be because of construction, an incident in the area.

 Create a complete contact list (e-mail, cell phone, work phone, role at the event) for everyone involved in the event planning, including staff, volunteers and vendors.
-Keep a printed backup in case you lose internet or electricity.
+Keep a printed backup in case you loose internet or electricity.

 Evacuation and Shelter Location

 Have a plan on how to evacuate attendees and where to direct them for shelter if needed.
 Make sure to communicate the plan to your volunteers and staff during training or walkthrough.
 Do not forget to include plans for people with mobility challenges in your plan.